destinyae/story/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/storyprotocol?style=social)](https://twitter.com/storyprotocol)
 [![Discord](https://img.shields.io/badge/discord-join%20chat-blue.svg)](https://discord.gg/storyprotocol)

-You may find pre-built binaries for our latest stable release in our [release page](https://github.com/piplabs/story/releases#latest).
+You may find pre-built binaries for our latest stable release on our [release page](https://github.com/piplabs/story/releases#latest).

 ## Architecture

 Story draws inspiration from ETH PoS in decoupling execution and consensus clients.
-The execution client relays EVM blocks into the `story` consesus client via Engine ABI, using an ABCI++ adapter to make EVM state compatible with that of CometBFT.
+The execution client relays EVM blocks into the `story` consensus client via Engine ABI, using an ABCI++ adapter to make EVM state compatible with that of CometBFT.
 With this architecture, consensus efficiency is no longer bottlenecked by execution transaction throughput.

 ![Node Architecture](assets/diagram.png)